//blog · opinionOPINION

 Some platforms lock you into annual contracts with no downgrades.

-• What's included in "AI resolution"?
+• What does "AI resolution" actually mean?
 Does a 2-message conversation count as 1 or 2?

 Definitions vary wildly.
 Pin this down.